 Admission | Nov-March: 30 Kn adult, 20 Kn child (7-18) | April, May, Oct: 100 Kn adult, 80 Kn child (7-18) | June-Sept: 200 Kn adult, 120 Kn child (7-18);

 Children below 7 are free of charge.
-Ticket includes all sites, return boat ticket from Skradin to Skradinski buk, and a return bus ticket from entrance Lozovac to Skradinski buk.
+The ticket includes all sites, a return boat ticket from Skradin to Skradinski buk, and a return bus ticket from entrance Lozovac to Skradinski buk.
 Boat and buses don’t run from Nov to March.

 More info about the park at Krka Waterfalls website.

 Plitvice Lakes National Park is the single most visited natural site in Croatia.
 The park is truly beautiful consisting of 16 interconnected lakes, and endless waterfalls, dams, cascades, bridges, and boardwalks.